Thomasville, North Carolina: Economy

 Thomasville has been historically associated with furniture and cabinetry manufacture, as well as for a wholesale and retail furniture market.
 "Thomasville" is used as a trade designation for artisan furniture made by either Thomasville Furniture Industries or furniture companies that are based in the city.
 Thomasville Furniture Industries was started here in 1904 as a chair company before becoming a furniture manufacturing company in the 1960s.
-After the last two plants closed in 2014, the Thomasville Furniture Industries Showroom became the only part of the company still located in Thomasville but it's now closed.
-The company also operates a plant in Lenoir, North Carolina.
+After the last two plants closed in 2014, the Thomasville Furniture Industries Showroom became the only part of the company still located in Thomasville, but it has since closed.
+The company continues to operate a plant in Lenoir, North Carolina.

 Other companies based in Thomasville include flooring company Mohawk Industries, trucker Old Dominion Freight Line and restaurant chain Cook Out.